Skip to main content

 “I am sure it is not important enough to break the traditions of Suryapali and upset the queen?”
 Gulabi Bai smiled, but her voice was firm.
 Priyambada sank back in her seat as Gulabi Bai put the veil over her face.

-“You are not going for a fight Brother.”
-Ravi Varman entered the room almost with an amused chuckle.
-Ishaan Dev ignored his taunt and placed the sword and dagger on the waistband.
+“You are not going for a fight, Brother.”
+Ravi Varman entered the room with an amused chuckle.
+Ishaan Dev ignored his taunt and placed the sword and dagger on his waistband.

 Trishan Dev laughed at the banter.
 “Well said.
 Yuvaraj, make us proud!”